Houses in multiple occupation

 - Residential Care Homes and similar establishments

-Houses in Multiple Occupation must be licensed if they are:
+By 1 October 2018 Houses in Multiple Occupation (HMO) must be licensed if they are

-You can be fined up to £20,000 for renting out an unlicensed HMO.
+You can be fined an unlimited amount for renting out an unlicensed HMO.

 Licences will be given if: